IS JOHNNY BRAVO FILIPINO?

 - What’s next for Johnny Bravo?
 Will we be seeing a sequel to Johnny Bravo Goes To Bollywood?

 The one comment I kept getting from the reporters was that they were disappointed that I have never been back to the Philippines and know very little Tagalog (Welcome to my world.).
 But like the song from “Rudolph The Red Nosed Reindeer” says, “There’s always tomorrow.”
-So, in case you haven’t gotten enough of me talking about me, here are a few links to some of the interviews I did in the Philippines:
+So, in case you haven’t gotten enough of me talking about me, here are a few links to some of the online interviews I did in the Philippines for Entertainment Inquirer and Philstar.

 And if you hate clicking links, posted below is an interview I did with Balikbayan, an Asian Journal Magazine in the Philippines, which also highlighted my roots.